KD-AIP/Hackintosh-E6440/README.md

 6. Open EFI folder, go to EFI/OC, drag config.plist file to GenSMBIOS terminal window
 7. Generate SMBIOS
 8. Type `MacBookPro11,3`
-9. You will get your SMBIOS: Type, Serial, Board Serial and SmUUID.
+9. You will get your SMBIOS.

 ### Patching Bluetooth Kexts:
 #### SIP is already disabled in OC config.plist but if doesn't work, Disable `NVRAM -> Add -> 7C436110-AB2A-4BBB-A880-FE41995C9F82 -> csr-active-config` and do the `1`